 The first motor to come on will be the inducer motor.

 Not a large motor by any means, but it’s the one that gets rid of the fumes spent by the flame that warms your home.
 The control board and a pressure switch acknowledge that the inducer has come on and is working properly.

 The ignitor will come on next.

-Usually it’s a hot surface ignitor made of silicon carbide that glows red hot.
+Usually, it’s a hot surface ignitor made of silicon carbide that glows red hot.
 About 2500 degrees.
 The timer on the control board then allows the gas valve to open up and pour a controlled amount of gas over the red-hot surface ignitor.

-That Creates the Flame
+Creating the Flame

 This creates the flame we were talking about earlier, that shoots into the metal firebox, which is better known as a heat exchanger to us technicians.
 A small flame sensor then verifies the flame is on and sends a signal to the board that everything is burning properly, and the system is safe to continue heating the home.

 If the flame sensor says everything is okay, the control board then tells the blower fan to come on.
 The sequence is complete.
 Warm air will then start flowing into the rooms until it gets to the desired temperature.

 That whole sequence of events that happens takes about 1 minute from the time thermostat tells the furnace to start, to the time the blower turns on and gives you heat through your registers.